arnavgautam/TreeHacks2015/HOLs/HOL-DeployingCloudServices/HOL.md

 	_Viewing summary information in the Windows Azure activity log_

-1. To view detailed information about the deployment operation in progress, double-click the green arrow on the left side of the activity log entry.
+1. To view detailed information about the deployment operation in progress, click the arrow on the left side of the activity log entry.
 Notice that the additional information provided includes the deployment slot, **Production** or **Staging**, the **Website URL**, the **Deployment ID**, and a **History** log that shows state changes, including the time when each change occurred.

 	![Viewing detailed information about a deployment operation](Images/detailed-deployment-information.png?raw=true)